 The electronic communications policy adopted in December 2005 establishes the University of Hawai'i Internet service as an official medium for communication among students, faculty, and staff.
 Every member of the system has a hawaii.edu address, and the associated username and password provide access to essential Web announcements and email.
 You are hereby informed of the need to regularly log in to UH email and Web services for announcements and personal mail.
 Failing to do so will mean missing critical information from academic and program advisors, instructors, registration and business office staff, classmates, student organizations, and others.
-Failure to read email is not a defense for not knowing about announcements and information about the nursing courses or nursing program.

 Email is a form of individual communication, not a public forum, and should not express opinions or forward views to those who have not expressed a wish to receive such email.
-For the above reason, the nursing faculty and nursing students may use their electronic Nursing Department listserv to facilitate or promote the learning process within a Nursing Department-sanctioned activity, but may not use the Nursing Department e-mails for personal expression.
-In addition, e-mail correspondence of a confidential nature should be shared via Laulima or the UH Filedrop Service.
+For the above reason, the nursing faculty and nursing students may use their electronic Nursing Department listsery to facilitate or promote the learning process within a Nursing Department-sanctioned activity, but may not use the Nursing Department emails for personal expression.
+In addition, email correspondence of a confidential nature should be shared via UH Filedrop Service.